Frikanalen/fk-cli/README.md

 ffmpeg is only required for test video generation.

+We use a custom branch of go-tus to get support for content returned by HTTP 200.

+TODO: Review my fork of go-tus and put it into a state possible to merge

 ## Installation

 You need a Go compiler - and if you want to generate test media you'll need ffmpeg.